top of page

 Freedom of Speech vs. Immigration Status

 • Know your rights.
-If approached by law enforcement, international students have the right to request an attorney before answering questions.
+If approached by law enforcement, international students have the right to request an attorney before answering any questions.
 However, non-citizens should be extra cautious, as any arrest can complicate their immigration status.

 Addressing Misconceptions About DHS and International Students

-• Myth 1: DHS is targeting all international students.
-Reality: DHS mainly focuses on visa compliance and national security threats.
-Most international students will never have direct interactions with DHS beyond routine visa procedures.
+Reality: DHS focuses primarily on visa compliance and national security threats.
+Most international students will not have direct interactions with DHS beyond routine visa procedures.

-• Myth 2: Attending a protest will automatically lead to deportation.
-Reality: Peaceful protest participation is allowed.
-However, engaging in unlawful activities or being accused of supporting extremist groups can put a student’s visa at risk.
+Reality: Participation in peaceful protests is allowed, but engaging in unlawful activities or being accused of supporting extremist groups can put a student’s visa at risk.

-• Myth 3: Universities will report students to DHS.
-Reality: Universities prioritize student privacy but must comply with federal law if a student is found violating immigration rules or engaging in illegal activities.
+Reality: Universities prioritize student privacy but must comply with federal law if a student violates immigration rules or engages in illegal activities.

 Understanding these facts can help students make informed decisions without unnecessary fear.